 So where do we go from here?

 The great news is, laundry detergent seems to be one hot area where there has been all kinds of innovation.
 There are plenty of toxin free zero waste laundry detergent options to choose from so you can find exactly what’s right for you!

 Zero Waste Laundry Detergent Solutions

-The good news is, there are literally tons of both toxin free and zero waste laundry detergent options.
+The good news is, there are literally tons of both toxin free and zero waste laundry detergent options that come in zero-waste packaging.
 Oddly enough, laundry seems to be one area where there has been quite a bit of innovation.

 Let’s dive into your toxin free zero waste laundry detergent options.
 These products will help you create a cleaner healthier environment for your family, without harming the environment outside your home!

 You can buy Meliora Laundry Powder in a reusable can, and order refills as you need them.
 The laundry powder is dye-free, preservative-free, palm-oil free, cruelty-free, and synthetic fragrance-free.

 It also comes in multiple fragrance options.
 You can choose: